buraksaraloglu/trace-vitals/README.md

 # trace-vitals

+*This is an experimental version.
+More metrics and improvements will be added.*

 `trace-vitals` is a small script that traces the web-vitals and sends the reports to the given endpoint.
 The following metrics are collected:

 - [First Contentful Paint (FCP)](https://web.dev/fcp/)